 Why Think At All?

 The old saying, “ignorance is bliss” is known by almost everyone.
-It’s very true that a combination of ignorance and confidence is the key to success in this world, however I suspect that you’re here because you already think.
+A combination of ignorance and confidence is indeed the key to success in this world, however, I suspect that you’re here because you already think.
 I suspect that you’re intelligent and that you’re looking to refine your skills by taking the advice of a man on the internet!

 Even if I were to say “yes, you shouldn’t think” (which I won’t) there are those out there who are naturally-born thinkers and those who wish to develop their intelligence.
 So I write this post for you, avid mind user, to make sure you have the best perspectives possible when you’re thinking about… Well, anything 🙂